-Other than through its curbside collection, the County does not provide or fund waste collection services.
+Other than through its curbside recycling collection, the County does not provide or fund waste collection services.
 Municipal or private waste haulers (by subscription) collect trash in Frederick County and use the County's Reich's Ford Road disposal facilities as their primary disposal facility for municipal solid waste generated in Frederick County.

-The County's residential Recycling Program includes curbside collection for all individual single family residential properties, one drop-off center location at the Reich's Ford Road landfill and two yard waste drop-off sites with mulching/composting operations.
-In 2009 the County's curbside residential collection program was upgraded to a single stream operation and expanded from 54,000 to 74,000 households.
+The County's residential Recycling Program includes curbside recycling collection for all individual single family residential properties, one drop-off center location at the Reich's Ford Road landfill and two yard waste drop-off sites with mulching/composting operations.
+In 2009 the County's curbside residential collection program was upgraded to a single stream operation and expanded from 54,000 to 74,000 households; it now provides collection to all residential properties within Frederick County.